DoSomething/contentful-prototype/docs/content-publishing/community/community-update.md

 ### Creating a Campaign Update

-1. Within a Campaign on Contentful, scroll down and find the **Activity Feed** section.
+1. Within a Campaign on Contentful, scroll down and find the **Pages** section.
+2. Find the entry titled 'Community', visit that entry's page, and scroll down to find the **blocks** section.
-2. Click "Create new entry and link".
+3. Click "Create new entry and link".
-3. Click the "Campaign Update" type.
+4. Click the "Campaign Update" type.
-4. After you have clicked "Create new entry and link", you will be presented with a form to create the new campaign update with the following fields:
+5. After you have clicked "Create new entry and link", you will be presented with a form to create the new campaign update with the following fields:

 * **Internal Title**: this is the title for the content within the Contentful system and will not be displayed on the website.
   * Format: `Campaign Name - Date - Short Description`.